dan-leo/masters/thesis/v8/thesis.md

 ## Internet of Things{#iot}

-The Internet of Things (IoT), as briefly outlined in Section \ref{terminology}, is an ecosystem of smart devices that connect to the internet/cloud in various ways.
-Although IoT's requirements (Section \ref{iot_requirements}) are loosely defined due to the large variety of use cases (Section \ref{usecases}), it is still important to see how well NB-IoT performs and facilitates these connections for IoT (discussion in Section \ref{discussion}).
+The Internet of Things (IoT), as briefly outlined in \S\ref{terminology}, is an ecosystem of smart devices that connect to the internet/cloud in various ways.
+Although IoT's requirements (\S\ref{iot_requirements}) are loosely defined due to the large variety of use cases (\S\ref{usecases}), it is still important to see how well NB-IoT performs and facilitates these connections for IoT (discussion in \S\ref{discussion}).
 This section looks at these requirements and other facets of IoT relevant to NB-IoT.

-Since IoT is advancing in popularity (Section \ref{iot_advancement}), stakeholders in NB-IoT can be rest assured that the technology will be useful for years to come.
+Since IoT is advancing in popularity (\S\ref{iot_advancement}), stakeholders in NB-IoT can be rest assured that the technology will be useful for years to come.

-Although the simplest type of use case is smart metering (Section \ref{smartmetering}), useful for LPWANs which send data unidirectionally, NB-IoT shows its bidirectional strength in Push-Pull models (Section \ref{pushpull}).
-In fact, this makes NB-IoT well suited for edge computing (Section \ref{edge_computing}) too.
+Although the simplest type of use case is smart metering (\S\ref{smartmetering}), useful for LPWANs which send data unidirectionally, NB-IoT shows its bidirectional strength in Push-Pull models (\S\ref{pushpull}).
+In fact, this makes NB-IoT well suited for edge computing (\S\ref{edge_computing}) too.

-Finally, although satellite IoT has the benefit of worldwide coverage, by rolling out national NB-IoT coverage in South Africa, for example, it defeats the purpose of satellite IoT by being affordable and energy efficient (see Section \ref{satellite_iot}).
+Finally, although satellite IoT has the benefit of worldwide coverage, by rolling out national NB-IoT coverage in South Africa, for example, it defeats the purpose of satellite IoT by being affordable and energy efficient (see \S\ref{satellite_iot}).

 ### Requirements {#iot_requirements}